 Wendt Law handles a variety of personal injury cases, including:

 We serve clients across Missouri, Kansas, Nebraska, Iowa, and throughout the nation.
-Our team of dedicated personal injury lawyers offers free consultations and works on a contingency fee basis, meaning payment is only due upon a successful outcome.
+Our team of dedicated of personal injury lawyers offers free consultations and works on a contingency fee basis, meaning payment is only due upon a successful outcome.

 If you or a loved one has been involved in a truck accident, don’t hesitate to reach out at 816-542-6734 to Wendt Law for legal representation and assistance in navigating the complexities of your case.